5 Awe-Inspiring Things to Do in Colorado Springs (3 are Free!)

 But before we get to the best things to do and places to stay in Colorado Springs, let’s address some practical matters.

-How to Get to Colorado Springs?
+How to Get to Colorado Springs

 - The Broadmoor – The Broadmoor isn’t just a hotel, it’s a destination unto itself.
 From the typical exclusive resort amenities like golf and a 5-star spa to luxury outdoor experiences dubbed “Broadmoor Adventures” (think zip-lining and fly fishing), there’s something for everyone.
 Of course, all this mountain splendor comes at a price.
 But I’d argue this unique resort experience just might be worth it.